edi3/vocab/bsp.md

 Type: rdf:Class

-Comments: <br/>A collection of financing related data that provides an overview of key points.<br/>A collection of data for a piece of written, printed or electronic matter that is exchanged between two or more parties.<br/>A collection of data that reports the result of a financing request.<br/>Written, printed or electronic matter that is referenced.<br/>A collection of data for a line on a piece of written, printed or electronic matter that provides information or evidence.<br/>The set of characteristics shared by all individual transactions grouped for this financing request document.<br/>A document exchanged between parties for a business application level acknowledgement of the receipt of information.<br/>
+Cefact Element Metadata:

+@id | cefact:FinancingSummary_Document.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013245
+rdfs:comment | A collection of financing related data that provides an overview of key points. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Acknowledgement_Document.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002071
+rdfs:comment | A document exchanged between parties for a business application level acknowledgement of the receipt of information. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Exchanged_Document.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002487
+rdfs:comment | A collection of data for a piece of written, printed or electronic matter that is exchanged between two or more parties. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Referenced_Document.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01001569
+rdfs:comment | Written, printed or electronic matter that is referenced. edi3:cefactBusinessProcess | Trade

+@id | cefact:DocumentLine_Document.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003513
+rdfs:comment | A collection of data for a line on a piece of written, printed or electronic matter that provides information or evidence. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:FinancingRequestResult_Document.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013224
+rdfs:comment | A collection of data that reports the result of a financing request. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:FinancingRequest_Document.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013228
+rdfs:comment | The set of characteristics shared by all individual transactions grouped for this financing request document. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: